MicrosoftDocs/Devices-docs/surface-hub/manage-windows-updates-for-surface-hub.md

 ### Group Surface Hub into deployment rings

 Use deployment rings to control when updates roll out to your Surface Hubs, giving you time to validate them.
 For example, you can update a small pool of devices first to verify quality before a broader roll-out to your organization.
-Depending on who manages Surface Hub in your organization, consider incorporating Surface Hub into the deployment rings that you've built for your other Windows 10 devices.
-For more information about deployment rings, see [Build deployment rings for Windows 10 updates](/windows/deployment/update/waas-servicing-strategy-windows-10-updates).
+Depending on who manages Surface Hub in your organization, consider incorporating Surface Hub into the deployment rings that you've built for your other Windows 10 or Windows 11 devices.
+For more information about deployment rings, see [Prepare servicing strategy for Windows client updates](/windows/deployment/update/waas-servicing-strategy-windows-10-updates).

 See the following table for examples of deployment rings.